-It allows the consumer to cancel, without justification, the consumer contract within 14 days after he received the good, or after he concluded the contract for services or digital content.
+The right of withdrawal allows the consumer to cancel, without any justification, the consumer contract within 14 days after s/he received the good, or after s/he concluded the contract for services or digital content which is not supplied on a tangible medium.

-A consumer contract is any contract that the trader concludes with a consumer, irrespectively of whether it has for its object the supply of goods, services and / or digital content.
+A consumer contract is any contract that the trader concludes with a consumer, irrespectively of whether it has for its object the supply of goods, services and/or digital content.

-For instance, a contract concluded online with the consumer regarding the online sale of a $book^5$.
+For instance, a contract concluded online with the consumer regarding the online sale of a book.